rpsft/etlbox/ETLBoxDocu/articles/dataflow/dataflow_dbmerge.md

 The property decorated with the attribute should return a unique value as well - if both match, the record is identified as a match.

+If you have a composite key, you can pass more than one column name to the `MergeIdColumnName`, e.g. `[MergeIdColumnName("KeyCol1", "KeyCol2")] would use the two columns as a composite key column.

 If a match occurs, the record does exist in the destination and the source.
 Now all column will be compared used the `Equals(object other)` method - if they differ, the record will be marked to be updated.
 If they do not differ, they will be marked as already existing.